 How to approach Kaas Plateau

 Please note!
-Visitors are restricted to 3000 per day here due to fragile nature of the environment.
-If you plan to go on weekends or Public holidays then online booking is compulsory.
-Parking not allowed on Flower valley.
+Visitors are restricted to 3000 per day here due to the fragile nature of the environment.
+If you plan to go on weekends or Public holidays then the online booking is compulsory.
+Parking is not allowed on Flower valley.
 Hence, you have to leave your car and take a government bus to the top of the plateau to view the Valley of flowers on top.

 Kaas Plateau, A Valley of Flowers